raccchel/T20_2023Spring/README.md

  ![image](Images/HomeScreen.png)

  The PowerApp, optimized for mobile devices but also accessible through PCs, presents the users with an image submission box and a result textbox that populates with the model results.
 When a user submits an image, a flow is triggered, which formats the image for processing, calls the model and obtains the results.

+ **Flow Steps**